 I once lived on a frozen lake and watched an ice cold sky catch fire every night.
 I spent a winter watching old movies in front of a real fireplace.
 I carried that firewood with my two bare hands through the woods…-y scented boxed firewood aisle of Target.
 Cause I’m outdoorsy, y’all.
-There was no internet, barely any cell service (thank you, Sprint, I’ll deal with you later) and a modernized bunny ears system for a few cable channels.
+There was no internet, barely any cell service (thank you, Sprint, I’ll deal with you later) and a modernized bunny ears-type system for a few cable channels.
 (This is where I spawned a love for NCIS: Los Angeles.
 Don’t judge me).
-My friend’s parents so graciously let me rent their adorable cozy cabin on Norway Lake, but New London and Willmar, Minnesota are not towns famous for their tourism, let’s just say that.
+My friend’s parents so graciously let me rent their adorable cozy cabin on Norway Lake in New London, Minnesota.
+But I’ll be honest.
+There wasn’t a whole lot to do in this town.
 I was only a couple hours’ drive from some of my best friends in this world for 3 months, though.
 I got to go to dive bars and adorable coffee shops and be a “local” for 3 months.
-(As oxymoronic as that sounds, you’ve got to immerse yourself in the culture, people) And after years of driving myself to the brink of insanity in PT school, a little downtime and comfort snuggled up with a blanket and my dog was much needed if I’m being honest.
+(As oxymoronic as that sounds, you’ve got to immerse yourself in the culture, people) And after years of driving myself to the brink of insanity in PT school, a little downtime and comfort snuggled up with a blanket and my dog was much needed.
 I drove 22 hours and 43 minutes from Florida to get to this sleepy central Minnesota town in a 4-door clown car with my best friend and a tiny dog.
 (We were lucky Sammy fit, sorry for the cramped space buddy).
 Car tetris is a real thing when you’re a traveling healthcare professional.
 Shout out to mah best frand for flying all the way to Jacksonville on Thanksgiving day just to road trip it back with me.
 True friendship.

 Minnesota was my first travel assignment and big girl job as a physical therapist.
 After 4 months of stress bronchitis/pneumonia and hacking up a literal lung as I walked across the stage to get my $90,000 diploma.
 Thanks, lungs.
 2017 ended in a flash and yet started this brand new career and adventure that I’m still trying to navigate.
-I started this blog mainly by request to keep my friends and family updated on my life and adventures.
-It’s been a year and I’ve literally had to make a calendar to share with people because no one ever knew where I was.
-So this is for them.
-But also for anyone wondering if they should leave everything behind and take on this travel life or wondering what there is to do in the middle of nowhere frozen tundra in December.
+These stories were mainly started to keep my friends and family updated on my life and adventures.
+A year later and I’ve literally had to make a calendar to share with people because no one ever knew where I was LOL.
+So.
+This is for them.
+But also for anyone wondering if they should embark on this travel life or wondering what there is to do in the middle of nowhere frozen tundra in December.
 Well I’m about to tell you!

 Let’s start with the essentials.
 The number one thing you need to pin down before you start a major road trip.
 Listen up, guys.
 This is important.
 I have 3 words for you.
-Road.
-Trip.
-Playlists.
+Road. trip. playlists.
 There’s your classic 90’s hip hop, your 80’s rock, your belt-it-out-car karaoke… I have some pretty dope ones if you need any ideas.
-Anyway, those are all great choices but the one that’s gonna keep you awake as you’re rolling into your destination town at 4 in the morning after driving all day and night… that’s right, people…
+Anyway.
+But the best one, the one that’s gonna keep you awake as you’re rolling into your destination town at 4 in the morning after driving all day and night… that’s right, people.
+Disney.

 I realized when I accepted the assignment… “where are all my winter clothes??”
 I’m pretty sure I chucked them in the dumpster the day I moved to Florida thinking I’d never be in below 65 degree weather again.
 Silly me.
 So needless to say I had a nice panic and had to replenish my winter wardrobe.

-Word to the wise, if you’re embarking on a frozen journey and you’re not Queen Elsa of Arendelle… for the love of God invest in some Cuddl Duds.
-Just google it.
+Word to the wise, if you’re embarking on a frozen journey (and you’re not Queen Elsa of Arandel)… for the love of God invest in these babies… Cudleduds.
 You can thank me later (not an ad).
-I moved to Minnesota Thanksgiving weekend and it took me quite a few days to re-acclimate, let’s just say that.
+I moved to Minnesota Thanksgiving weekend and it took me quite a few days to re-acclimate.
 At the end of my first day at my assignment (which went great, by the way) I waltzed right out waving bye to everyone without a care in the world… and without my coat.
 Regretted that decision immediately. *Brick of wind hits me in the face… Me: oh yeah you have to wear sleeves here? woops*

 All that being said, even if you’re not a winter person like me (let’s all laugh together) wintering somewhere can be a whole new experience and you may learn things about yourself that you wouldn’t have learned otherwise!
-I never did go ice fishing but that’s only for my deep-seeded fear of falling into the earth (earth, frozen lake, whatever) *ICE!* That whole lake I lived on was covered in ice fishing houses and it was so cool to see.
+I never did go ice fishing but that’s only for my deep-seeded fear of falling into the earth (earth, frozen lake, whatever) BUT that whole lake I lived on was covered in ice fishing houses and it was so cool to see.
 From afar.
 On solid ground.
 Anyway I give props to those guys.
 So that might be an option for you.
 Personally, it’s not a good journey for me.
 But ice fishing is taken very seriously by Minnesotans.
-Some of those little houses they put out there have fireplaces and tv’s and couches and men have been known to watch an entire day’s worth of football inside an igloo while fishing.
-Apparently it’s a thing.
+Some of those little houses they put out there have fireplaces and tv’s and couches.

-If you’re ever in Minnesota in the winter, you’ve got to go to Stillwater and see the ice castles.
-Yes I said ice castles.
-Castles made of ice.
-That you can walk in.
-Pure magic.
-I didn’t get to go this time around because of scheduling but I definitely would put it on my bucket list for future visits.
+If you’re ever in Minnesota in the winter, you’ve got to go to Stillwater and see the ice sculptures.
+I didn’t get to this time around because of scheduling but I definitely would put it on my bucket list for future visits.
 Stillwater is an amazing little town and one of my favorites to visit no matter the season.
 Check it out!

-Now while attempting to assimilate into this foreign land of winter wonder you may overhear some phrases which might cause some confusion.
+Now while attempting to frolic through this foreign land of winter wonder you may overhear some phrases which may cause some confusion.
 Allow me to demonstrate.

-“It’s too cold to snow.”
-(I’m sorry, too COLD to snow?!?!
+“It’s too cold to snow.” (too COLD to snow?!?!
 Is that even possible?
-Yes.
-It is possible)
+Yes, it’s possible)

 “It’s warm enough to play in the snow.” (wut?)